 - Students are not allowed to take the same course twice.
-The only exception is if a student has earned below an 80 in that course.
-If the student chooses to retake such a course, he/she must do so within a year.
-A student's transcript will reflect all courses taken and the grades earned. - Students taking courses for a Carnegie unit prior to their ninth grade year may retake any course regardless of grade earned.
-In this case, the higher grade will be used in calculating the student's GPA, and both attempts will be reported on the high school transcript. - Courses that include students who are part of a team, club, or organization must be open to all other students who meet the prerequisites and who want to benefit from the content and skills taught. - Carnegie units are not to be awarded for extracurricular activities or preparation for interscholastic competition such as band competition practice, football practice, cheerleading practice, dance team practice, forensic tournaments, or student council activities. - Students are not allowed to earn a Carnegie unit for being a teacher's aide with the exception of the science lab assistant and the media center specialist's assistant. - Schools offering courses in Service Learning and/or other work based, credit bearing instructional experiences such as Internship or Cooperatives are to abide by all rules governing those experiences and courses.
+The only exception is if a student earned below a 75 in that course.
+If the student chooses to retake the course, the student must do so within a year.
+A student's transcript will reflect all courses taken and the grades earned. - Students taking courses for a Carnegie unit prior to their ninth-grade year may retake any course regardless of the grade earned.
+In this case, the higher grade will be used in calculating the student's GPA, and both attempts will be reported on the high school transcript. - Courses that include students who are part of a team, club, or organization must be open to all other students who meet the prerequisites and who want to benefit from the content and skills taught. - Carnegie units are not to be awarded for extracurricular activities or preparation for interscholastic competition such as band competition practice, football practice, cheerleading practice, dance team practice, forensic tournaments, or student council activities. - Students are not allowed to earn a Carnegie unit for being a teacher's aide except for the science lab assistant and the media center specialist's assistant. - Schools offering courses in Service Learning and/or other work based, credit bearing instructional experiences such as Internship or Cooperatives are to abide by all rules governing those experiences and courses.
 Teachers of these courses are required to make site visits and keep appropriate documentation on each student.